My favorite podcast, Unslaved, has just had an interview with an amazing couple that I must pass along.

 The wisdom they impart in their practice: Heal your body and your mind and spirit will follow.
 (The first hour of the interview is free, but requires registration—well worth it!)
 Episode 169: Awakening Somatic Intelligence (Yerasimos Stilianessis & Sophie Fletcher) – Unslaved

-The intense armoring of the individual and of the culture, caused from ancestral trauma that is being constantly recycling with each new generation from lack of healing, are pertinent themes in this interview.
+The intense armoring of the individual and of the culture, caused from ancestral trauma that is constantly recycling with each new generation from lack of healing, are pertinent themes in this interview.

 Yerasimos, whose parents were Greek immigrants, carved out his unusual work and life path the same way most of us do when attempting to navigate the road less traveled—by following the small, still voice of the soul and finding his inspiration in the journey—with plenty of heartache and tribulations and loneliness along the way.